ds5678/Better-Fuel-Management/README.md

 1. In the Drain menu, make the `Unload` button say `Drain` instead.
 2. Use ModComponent to add some empty fuel containers to the game.
 3. Improve container selection for filling fuel containers?

+## Localizations

+You can help make Better-Fuel-Management even better!
+Better-Fuel-Management only has localized text for 5 languages.

+It is missing localized text for `French (France)`, `Korean`, `Simplified Chinese`, `Swedish`, `Traditional Chinese`, `Turkish`, `Norwegian`, `Portuguese (Portugal)`, `Portuguese (Brazil)`, `Dutch`, `Finnish`, `Italian`, `Polish`, and `Ukrainian`.
+If you know any of these languages, you can contribute by translating the six lines below and sending them to me.

+"No containers with remaining capacity available"

+"Drain"

+"Draining..."

+"Lost"

+"Already empty"

+"Already full"